callowayproject/bump-my-version/docs/reference/configuration.md

     :   `BUMPVERSION_ALLOW_DIRTY`

 Bump-my-version's default behavior is to abort if the working directory has uncommitted changes.
-This is to protect you from releasing unversioned files and/or overwriting unsaved changes.
+This protects you from releasing unversioned files and overwriting unsaved changes.

 ### commit